 - Know your flood wardens - make sure you know who your local flood wardens are and let them know if there are circumstances you should be aware of, such as mobility issues, living alone or times when your property is empty

 - Have a flood plan - make a check list of what to do in case of a flood, so you don't need to make decisions in an emergency situation.
-Download and fill in the Environment Agency flood plan template.
+Download and fill in the Government Personal flood plan template.

 - Routine protection - there are many steps you can take to protect against or minimise flooding such as flood guards, covers for ventilation bricks, "non-return" values on pipes, raising damp-proof courses and sealing floors.
 Information available on the BBC site, the Environment Agency (special guide to groundwater flood protection here) and the Flood Protection Association

 - Emergency protection - sandbags are heavy to lift and degrade over time.
 There are modern alternatives which are much smaller to store and expand as when immersed in water, such as Hydrosacks and Hydrosnakes and Quicksandbags.
 There are many companies offering these types of products, National Flood Forum has a directory you can browse.

 - Become a flood warden - contact Lostwithiel Town Council and become a volunteer flood warden.

 If your property has been flooded in the past or the area has a history of flooding, insurance can sometimes be difficult to find but it is essential for anyone at risk of flooding.
 DEFRA have produced a guide to obtaining flood insurance cover in high risk areas and there is also help available from the National Flood Forum, an independent organisation who can advise you.